edgexfoundry-holding/device-gps/README.md

 2. Build the service

 ```
-$ cd device-gps
+$ cd device-gps-go
 $ make build
 ```

 3. Start the service

 ```
-cd cmd/device-gps/
+cd cmd/device-gps-go/
-./device-gps
+./device-gps-go
 ```

-4. Once the device is running, go to your browser and enter the following URL to check if the device is generating data: `http://localhost:48080/api/v1/event/device/device-gps01/100`
+4. Once the device is running, go to your browser and enter the following URL to check if the device is generating data: `http://localhost:48080/api/v1/event/device/device-gps-go01/100`

 ### Device Service Using a Real BU-353-S4 Reciever